benjaesq/clewarecontrol/readme-python.txt

  - install the swig package
    on Debian and Fedora this is called "swig"

- - run:
+ - create the python module and install it in your system:

-	make cleware_python
+    # make cleware_python

-   this will produce: _cleware.so and cleware.py.
-   These two files must be installed in your Python system.
+   or for python3:

+    # make cleware_python3

+   Note that the # symbol at the beginning of a line means it has to be executed with sufficient priviledges.

+   This will produce the appropriate _cleware.so and cleware.py modules and copy them to your system's module path.

+ - use the cleware.py package:
+   open a python or a python3 command line interpreter and import the cleware
+   module:

+    >>> import cleware

+   Instantiate a Cleware USB access object:

+    >>> c = cleware.CUSBaccess()

+   Enumerate the cleware devices attached to the system

+    >>> num = c.OpenCleware()

- - look at example.py to see how it works (e.g. execute python example.py)
-   make sure that the user you run your scripts with has enough rights to access the USB devices!
+   More information on how to use the cleware.py module can be found at the example.py script. (e.g. execute python example.py) make sure that the user you run your scripts with has enough rights to access the USB devices!